Course Leader (Electrical Engineering)

 ✨Tip Number 2

-Network with current or former staff members at ECT or EIT.
-Engaging in conversations about their experiences can provide valuable insights into the culture and expectations of the role, which can be beneficial during interviews.
+Network with current or former staff at ECT or EIT.
+Engaging with them can provide valuable insights into the organisational culture and expectations, which can be beneficial during interviews.

 ✨Tip Number 3